Madeleine West

-Melanie Ann Weston (born 26 July 1980), known professionally as Madeleine West, is an Australian actress.
-She is known for her television roles, having played Dee Bliss and Andrea Somers on the soap opera Neighbours from 2000 to 2003 and on-off 2017 to 2020, high-class escort Mel on Satisfaction from 2007 to 2010, Dimity on House Husbands in 2013, Danielle McGuire in Underbelly and later Fat Tony & Co.
+Melanie Ann Weston (born 26 July 1979), known professionally as Madeleine West, is an Australian actress, author and director.
+She is best known for her television roles, having played Dee Bliss and Andrea Somers on the soap opera Neighbours from 2000 to 2003 and on-off 2017 to 2020, high-class escort Mel on Satisfaction from 2007 to 2010, Dimity on House Husbands in 2013, Danielle McGuire in Underbelly and later Fat Tony & Co.
 In 2016, West joined the cast of The Wrong Girl.
 She has also written a parenting book called Six Under Eight.
 She played Sarah the wife of Stone Cold Steve Austin in the WWE produced film The Condemned in 2007.

 Early life

-Born Melanie Ann Weston, West was raised in Woodend.
+Born Melanie Ann Weston, West was born and raised in Woodend.
 She attended Woodend Primary School and eight high schools because her family followed her stepfather's engineering work around the country.
 West began performing in front of family and friends at an early age.
 In 1992, she entered the New South Wales Talented Child Drama Ensemble and later studied at Swinburne University of Technology, Tamworth Conservatorium of Music, and Riverina Drama Ensemble.